-A Meiji period, Japanese Imari, antique lamp with a delightful Japanese subject known as karako, or children at play.
+A Meiji era, Japanese Imari, antique lamp with a delightful Japanese subject known as karako, or children at play.
 The lamp decorated in a wide range of traditional Imari colours, Iron red, underglaze blue, turquoise and aubergine, pale green and apricot.

 Many of the Imari decorative styles were derived from 19th century Japanese Kimono fabrics which can be clearly identified.
 The decoration gilded.
 The decorative subject of small children plus water and fish, a theme certainly not unique to 19th century Japanese children, in fact, a universal subject!